openforis/sepal-doc/docs/source/modules/dwn/seplan.rst

 .. tip::

-    Utilizing the pencil icon next to the indicator name, the user can customize the layer used by **se.plan** to compute its *Index* (the editing pop-up panel is the same as the one presented in the previous section).
+    Utilizing the pencil icon next to the indicator name, the user can customize the layer used by **se.plan** to compute its **Index** (the editing pop-up pane is the same as the one presented in the previous section).

     .. image:: https://raw.githubusercontent.com/12rambau/restoration_planning_module/master/doc/img/indicator_custom.gif
         :alt: indicators custom